-Whether these particular wives were guilty of such a thing is unknown, but their attitude can be deduced.
+Whether these particular wives were guilty of such a thing is unknown, but we can reason that their attitude was not good.
 However, the sad example of Solomon the wise king whose foreign wives "turned away his heart after other gods" (1 Kings 11:4) should have been a grave warning in the time after the exile.